 How to protect tropical forests?

 To prevent the negative consequences of deforestation, it is necessary to expand forest areas, strengthen control over forests at the state and international levels.
 It is also important to raise people's awareness of the role forests play on this planet.
-It is also worth encouraging the reduction, recycling and reuse of forest products, environmentalists say.
-Switching to alternative energy sources such as fossil gas can in turn reduce the need to exploit forests for heating.
+Environmentalists say it is also worth encouraging reduction, recycling and reuse forest products.
+Switching to alternative energy sources, such as fossil gas, could in turn reduce the need to exploit forests for heating.

-Deforestation, including tropical deforestation, can be carried out without harming this ecosystem.
+Deforestation, including tropical forests, can be carried out without harming this ecosystem.
 In Central and South America and Africa, trees are cut down selectively.
-Only trees that have reached a certain age and thickness of the trunk are cut down, and the young ones remain untouched.
-This method causes minimal damage to the forest, because it allows it to recover quickly.
+Only trees that have reached a certain age and trunk thickness are cut down, while young trees remain untouched.
+This method causes minimal damage to the forest, because it allows it to quickly recover.

-Rainforests located in the tropical, equatorial and subequatorial belts between 25 ° N.L. and 30 ° S, as if "surrounding" the surface of the Earth along the equator.
-Tropical forests are only torn apart by oceans and mountains.
+Rainforests located in the tropical, equatorial and subequatorial zones between 25° north latitude. and 30° S, as if “surrounding” the surface of the Earth along the equator.
+Rainforests are broken only by oceans and mountains.

-The general circulation of the atmosphere occurs from a zone of high atmospheric pressure in the region of the tropics to a zone of low pressure in the region of the equator, and evaporated moisture is transported in the same direction.
-This leads to the existence of a humid equatorial belt and a dry tropical one.
-Between them is the subequatorial belt, in which moisture depends on the direction of the monsoons, depending on the time of year.
+The general circulation of the atmosphere occurs from a zone of high atmospheric pressure in the tropical region to a zone of low pressure in the equator region, and evaporated moisture is transported in the same direction.
+This leads to the existence of a humid equatorial zone and a dry tropical one.
+Between them is subequatorial belt, in which moisture depends on the direction of the monsoon, which depends on the time of year.

 The vegetation of tropical forests is very diverse, depending mainly on the amount of precipitation and its distribution over the seasons.
-With abundant (more than 2000 mm), and relatively uniform distribution develop humid tropical evergreen forests.
+When abundant (more than 2000 mm), and relatively uniform distribution are developing tropical humid evergreen forests.

-Further from the equator, the rainy period is replaced by a dry one, and the forests are replaced with leaves falling during the drought, and then these forests are replaced by savannah forests.
-At the same time, in Africa and South America, there is a pattern: from west to east, monsoon and equatorial forests are replaced by savannah forests.
+Further from the equator, the rainy period gives way to a dry period, and forests are replaced by leaves falling during drought, and then these forests are replaced by savanna forests.
+At the same time, in Africa and South America there is a pattern: from west to east, monsoon and equatorial forests are replaced by savanna forests.

-tropical rainforest, tropical rain forest these are forests with specific biomes located in equatorial (moist equatorial forest), subequatorial and humid tropical areas with a very humid climate (2000-7000 mm of precipitation per year).
+Tropical rainforest, tropical rain forest these are forests with specific biomes located in equatorial (equatorial rainforest), subequatorial and humid tropical areas with a very humid climate (2000-7000 mm of precipitation per year).

-Tropical rainforests are rich in biodiversity.
-This is the most conducive to life natural area.
-It is home to a large number of its own, including endemic species of animals and plants, as well as migratory animals.
-Tropical rainforests are home to two-thirds of all animal and plant species on the planet.
-It is assumed that millions of species of animals and plants have not yet been described.
+Tropical rainforests are characterized by enormous biodiversity.
+This is the most conducive natural area for life.
+It is home to a large number of native, including endemic species of animals and plants, as well as migratory animals.
+Two-thirds of all animal and plant species on the planet live in tropical rainforests.
+It is estimated that millions of animal and plant species remain undescribed.

-These forests are sometimes referred to as " jewels of the earth" And " the largest pharmacy in the world”, as a large number of natural medicinal remedies have been found here.
-They are also called " lungs of the earth”, however, this statement is debatable because it has no scientific justification, since these forests either do not produce oxygen at all, or produce very little of it.
+These forests are sometimes called " jewels of the earth" And " the largest pharmacy in the world” as a large number of natural medicines have been found here.
+They are also called " lungs of the Earth“However, this statement is controversial because it has no scientific basis, since these forests either do not produce oxygen at all or produce extremely little of it.

-But it should be borne in mind that a humid climate contributes to effective air filtration, due to the condensation of moisture on the microparticles of pollution, which has a generally beneficial effect on the atmosphere.
+But it should be borne in mind that a humid climate promotes effective air filtration due to the condensation of moisture on microparticles of pollution, which has a generally beneficial effect on the atmosphere.

-Understorey formation in tropical forests is severely limited in many places due to lack of sunlight in the lower layer.
-This allows man and animals to move through the forest.
-If for any reason the leafy canopy is missing or weakened, the lower tier is quickly covered with a dense thicket of vines, shrubs and small trees - this formation is called the jungle.
+Understory formation in tropical forests is severely limited in many places due to the lack of sunlight in the understory.
+This allows humans and animals to move through the forest.
+If for some reason the deciduous canopy is absent or weakened, the lower tier is quickly covered with a dense thicket of vines, shrubs and small trees - this formation is called a jungle.

 For tropical rainforests characteristic:

-• the presence of 4-5 tree tiers, the absence of shrubs, a large number of vines
+• presence of 4-5 tree layers, absence of shrubs, large number of vines

-• the predominance of evergreen trees with large evergreen leaves, poorly developed bark, buds, not protected kidney scales, deciduous trees in monsoon forests;
+• predominance evergreen trees with large evergreen leaves, poorly developed bark, buds not protected by bud scales, in monsoon forests– deciduous trees;

-• the formation of flowers and then fruits directly on the trunks and thick branches
+• the formation of flowers and then fruits directly on trunks and thick branches

-Trees in tropical rainforests share several characteristics that are not seen in plants in less humid climates.
+Trees in tropical rainforests have several general characteristics, which are not observed in plants of less humid climates.

-The base of the trunk in many species has wide, woody ledges.
-Previously it was assumed that these ledges help the tree to maintain balance, but now it is believed that water with dissolved nutrients flows down these ledges to the roots of the tree.
-Wide leaves of trees, shrubs and grasses of the lower tiers of the forest are characteristic.
-The wide leaves help the plants absorb sunlight better under the tree edges of the forest, and they are protected from the wind from above.
+The base of the trunk in many species has wide, woody projections.
+Previously, it was assumed that these protrusions help the tree maintain balance, but now it is believed that water with dissolved nutrients flows along these protrusions to the roots of the tree.
+The broad leaves of trees, shrubs and grasses of the lower tiers of the forest are characteristic.
+Wide leaves help plants better absorb sunlight under the edges of the trees of the forest, and they are protected from the wind from above.

-Tall young trees that have not yet reached the topstory also have broader foliage, which then decreases with height.
+Tall young trees that have not yet reached the top tier also have wider foliage, which then decreases with height.
 The leaves of the upper tier, which form the canopy, are usually smaller and heavily cut to reduce wind pressure.
-On the lower floors, the leaves are often tapered at the ends so that this allows the water to drain quickly and prevents microbes and moss from growing on them that destroy the leaves.
+On the lower floors, the leaves are often narrowed at the ends so that this facilitates the rapid drainage of water and prevents the growth of microbes and moss on them, which destroy the leaves.

-The tops of the trees are often very well interconnected with creepers or epiphytic plants attached to them.
+Tree tops are often very well connected with each other using vine or epiphytic plants, fixed on them.

-The trees of the humid tropical forest are characterized by unusually thin (1-2 mm) tree bark, sometimes covered with sharp thorns or thorns, the presence of flowers and fruits growing directly on tree trunks, a wide variety of juicy fruits that attract birds and mammals.
+The trees of the tropical rainforest are characterized by unusually thin (1-2 mm) tree bark, sometimes covered with sharp thorns or prickles, the presence of flowers and fruits growing directly on the tree trunks, and a wide variety of juicy fruits that attract birds and mammals.

-Insects are very abundant in tropical rainforests, especially butterflies (one of the richest fauna in the world) and beetles, and fish are abundant in rivers (about 2000 species, approximately one third of the world's freshwater fauna).
+In tropical rainforests there are a lot of insects, especially butterflies (one of the richest faunas in the world) and beetles, and in rivers there are a lot of fish (about 2000 species, approximately a third of the world's freshwater fauna).

-Despite the stormy vegetation, the soil in tropical rainforests is thin and with a small humus horizon.
+Despite the lush vegetation, the soil in tropical rainforests is thin and has a small humus horizon.

-Rapid decay caused by bacteria prevents the accumulation of the humus layer.
-The concentration of iron and aluminum oxides due to laterization soil (the process of reducing the silica content of the soil with a simultaneous increase in iron and aluminum oxides) turns the soil bright red and sometimes forms deposits of minerals (for example, bauxite).
+Rapid rotting caused by bacteria prevents the accumulation of a humus layer.
+The concentration of iron and aluminum oxides due to laterization Soil dehydration (the process of reducing silica in the soil while increasing iron and aluminum oxides) turns the soil bright red and sometimes forms mineral deposits (such as bauxite).
 But on rocks of volcanic origin, tropical soils can be quite fertile.

-The rainforest is divided into four main levels, each of which has its own characteristics, has a different flora and fauna.
+The rainforest is divided into four main levels, each of which has its own characteristics and has different flora and fauna.

 This layer consists of a small number of very tall trees rising above the forest canopy, reaching a height of 45-55 meters (rare species reach 60-70 meters).
-Most often the trees are evergreen, but some shed their foliage during the dry season.
+Most often the trees are evergreen, but some shed their leaves during the dry season.
 Such trees must withstand harsh temperatures and strong winds.
-This level is inhabited by eagles, bats, some species of monkeys and butterflies.
+This level is home to eagles, bats, some species of monkeys and butterflies.

 Crown level (forest canopy)

-The crown level is formed by the majority of tall trees, usually 30-45 meters high.
-This is the densest layer known in all terrestrial biodiversity, with neighboring trees forming a more or less continuous layer of foliage.
+The crown level is formed by most tall trees, usually 30-45 meters high.
+This is the densest layer known in all of Earth's biodiversity, with neighboring trees forming a more or less continuous layer of foliage.

-According to some estimates, the plants of this tier make up about 40 percent of the species of all plants on the planet - perhaps half of the entire flora of the Earth can be found here.
-The fauna is similar to the upper level, but more varied.
+According to some estimates, plants of this tier make up approximately 40 percent of the species of all plants on the planet - perhaps half of the entire flora of the Earth can be found here.
+The fauna is similar to the upper level, but more diverse.
 It is believed that a quarter of all insect species live here.

-Scientists have long suspected the diversity of life at this level, but only recently have developed practical research methods.
-It wasn't until 1917 that the American naturalist William Bead stated that "another continent of life remains unexplored, not on Earth, but 200 feet above its surface, spreading over thousands of square miles."
+Scientists have long suspected the diversity of life at this level, but only recently have they developed practical research methods.
+It was not until 1917 that the American naturalist William Beed declared that “another continent of life remains unknown, not on the earth, but 200 feet above its surface, extending over thousands of square miles.”

-True exploration of this layer only began in the 1980s, when scientists developed methods to reach the forest canopy, such as shooting ropes at the treetops with crossbows.
-The study of the forest canopy is still at an early stage.
-Other research methods include balloon or aircraft travel.
-The science of access to the tops of trees is called dendronautics.
+Real exploration of this layer only began in the 1980s, when scientists developed techniques to reach the forest canopy, such as shooting ropes into the treetops with crossbows.
+Forest canopy research is still in its early stages.
+Other research methods include travel on balloons or aircraft.
+The science of reaching treetops is called dendronautics.

 Average level

-Between the forest canopy and the forest floor there is another level called the undergrowth.
+Between the forest canopy and the forest floor there is another level called the understory.
 It is home to a number of birds, snakes and lizards.
 Insect life at this level is also very extensive.
-The leaves in this tier are much wider than at crown level.
+The leaves in this tier are much wider than at the crown level.

 forest floor

-In Central Africa, in the tropical primary forest of Mount Virunga, the illumination at ground level is 0.5%; in the forests of southern Nigeria and in the area of Santarem (Brazil) 0.5-1%.
-In the north of the island of Sumatra, in the dipterocarp forest, the illumination is about 0.1%.
+In Central Africa, in the tropical primary forest of Mount Virunga, illumination at ground level is 0.5%; in the forests of southern Nigeria and in the Santarem region (Brazil) 0.5-1%.
+In the north of the island of Sumatra in the dipterocarp forest, the illumination is about 0.1%.

-Away from river banks, swamps, and open spaces where dense, low-growing vegetation grows, the forest floor is relatively free of plants.
-On this level, rotting plants and animal remains can be seen, which quickly disappear due to the warm, humid climate that promotes rapid decomposition.
+Away from river banks, swamps and open spaces where dense, low-growing vegetation grows, the forest floor is relatively free of plants.
+At this level, rotting plants and animal remains can be seen, which quickly disappear due to the warm, humid climate that promotes rapid decomposition.

-Selva(Spanish " selva" from lat. " silva"- forest) is humid equatorial forests in South America.
-It is located on the territory of countries such as Brazil, Peru, Suriname, Venezuela, Guyana, Paraguay, Colombia, etc.
+Selva(Spanish: " selva" from lat. " silva"- forest) is equatorial rainforests in South America.
+Located in countries such as Brazil, Peru, Suriname, Venezuela, Guyana, Paraguay, Colombia, etc.

-Selva is formed on vast lowland areas of land under conditions of constant freshwater moisture, as a result of which the soil of the selva is extremely poor in minerals washed out by tropical rains.
-The selva is often swampy.
+The selva is formed on vast low-lying areas of land under conditions of constant freshwater moisture, as a result of which the selva soil is extremely poor in minerals washed away by tropical rains.
+Selva is often swampy.

 The flora and fauna of the selva is a riot of colors and a variety of species of plants, birds and mammals.